payday-restoration/restoration-mod/README.md

 Various crimespree icons and risk level assets
 The Restoration masks
 Captain Summers
-The still unused Biker Dozer
+Biker Dozer
+Policia Federal Cloaker Model
 and the creation of the map package.

-fuglore doing all the crazy AI and tactic changes, adding the common enemy pain lines stuff, making the Voiceline Framework function better and providing Less Flat "The Classic" Lighting for implementation.
+fuglore creating all of the custom tactics and making enemy logics work much much better, adding the common enemy pain lines stuff, making the Voiceline Framework function better and providing Less Flat "The Classic" Lighting for implementation.

 Ravicale reworking some perk decks, overhauling dodge, and other gameplay tweaks.

+Hoxi mass optimization of game code and improvements to enemy ai including npc melee improvements, npc reload fixes, updating sniper code and much much more

 Teacyn Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation multiple alternate heist environments.